-In the one-year Master’s in Mediterranean Archaeology, you will explore the long history of interconnections and cultural exchanges in the Mediterranean region from approximately 2000 BC and on, all the while taking into account numerous aspects of material culture.
+In the Master’s programme Mediterranean Archaeology, you will explore the material cultures and societies in the Mediterranean region, and their long history of interconnections and cultural exchanges from 2000 BCE onwards.

 The Mediterranean Archaeology programme comprises both theoretical and thematic approaches and combines them with practical research.
 You will be able to participate in archaeological fieldwork or engage in materials practice as part of an individual tutorial.
 The department conducts fieldwork at a variety of locations in Italy, Greece and Turkey, of which ancient Troy is one of the most notable sites.
 Other fieldwork sites include Halos in Greece and Satricum in Italy.

 This Master’s degree programme is offered by two universities.
 The University of Amsterdam and VU Amsterdam combined their expertise on the field of ancient history and archaeology in the Amsterdam Centre for Ancient Studies and Archaeology (ACASA).
 This merging of specialists from various academic disciplines creates a stimulating environment for collaboration and study.

 Archaeology: Mediterranean Archaeology is an accredited degree programme of Archaeology.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Archaeology and the title Master of Arts (MA).